Trek Frame Serial Numbers

 Before late 1980, Trek used an alphanumeric serial number

 scheme.
-Each seven-digit number consists of three letters mixed with
+Each seven-character number consists of three letters mixed

-numerals.
-The serial number list and the code for the list are not available
+with numerals.
+The serial number list and the code for the list are

 Serial Number Decoding Project